-On the 12th April, we took another step forward towards a greater sense of normality.
-As we continue to meet the four tests, the Government has stated:
+On the 17th May, we took another step forward towards a greater sense of normality.
+As we continue to meet the four tests, the Government has made the following changes:

 For further information about the current lockdown rules, please use the beneath link: